Potato curry also known as aloo curry in a white bowl

 frying cumin in hot oil for potato curry

-3. When the cumin seeds begin to splutter, add ¾ cup chopped onions (1 large) and 1 sprig curry leaves (optional).
-Saute until onions turn golden & lose their raw flavor.
+3. When the cumin seeds begin to splutter, add chopped onions and slit green chili (optional).
+Saute on a medium heat, until onions turn golden & lose their raw flavor, for 4 to 5 minutes.

 frying onions

-4. Next add 1 teaspoon ginger & garlic paste. (or 1 teaspoon finely chopped garlic).
+4. Next add ginger & garlic.
 Saute until a nice aroma comes out from ginger garlic.
 This step takes about 1 to 2 minutes.

 frying ginger garlic paste for potato curry

-5. Add ¾ to 1 cup finely chopped tomatoes (3 medium) or pureed tomatoes.
-Sprinkle ½ teaspoon salt and ¼ teaspoon turmeric.
+5. Add tomatoes and sprinkle ½ teaspoon salt and ¼ teaspoon turmeric.
 Saute until the tomatoes turn mushy.
 If the tomatoes are hard, cover the pan and cook for a while.

 frying tomatoes with salt turmeric